Friends, I’m thrilled to be here to bring you this fantastic recipe for potato sandwich bread today!

 Bread has been made literally for millennia out of easily obtainable ingredients.
 This sandwich bread is no different.
 I bet you have most if not everything you need to make it right now:

-- Russet potato (commonly referred to as a baking potato): Think of using the potato as a shortcut Tangzhong.
-The starch granules in the potato hold onto liquid, keeping the bread soft and also providing deep yet subtle flavor
+• Russet potato: The starch granules in the potato hold onto liquid, keeping the bread soft and also providing deep yet subtle flavor

-- water from cooking the potato: Delicious water full of potato starch.
+• water from cooking the potato: Delicious water full of potato starch.
 Yeast loves it!
-Note that this bread proofs (rises) pretty quickly because the yeast get really happy with all the potato!
+Note that this bread proofs (rises) pretty quickly because the yeast gets really happy with all the potato!

-- butter: Carries flavor as well as adding some flavor.
+• butter: Carries flavor as well as adds some flavor.
 It also assists in browning

-- vegetable oil: further tenderizes the crumb for a nice, soft sandwich bread texture
+• vegetable oil: further tenderizes the crumb for a nice, soft bread that is easy to cut into slices thin enough for sandwiches

-- salt: Helps to moderate yeast growth and lend structure as well as flavor.
+• salt: Helps to moderate yeast growth and lends structure as well as flavor.

-- bread flour: I don’t recommend subbing all-purpose flour here.
-You want a flour with a lot of protein in it to lend structure, especially with so many ingredients that soften it (potato, eggs, butter, oil, sugar, etc)
+• bread flour: I don’t recommend subbing all-purpose flour here.
+You want flour with a lot of protein in it to lend structure, especially with so many ingredients that soften it (potato, eggs, butter, oil, sugar, etc)

 Procedure